daattali/shinycssloaders/README.md

 ### Background colour

-Spinner types 2 and 3 require you to specify a background colour as well.
+Spinner types 2 and 3 require you to specify a background colour.
+It's recommended to use the colour that matches background colour of the output's container, so that the spinner will "blend in".

 ### Specifying the spinner height